LeslieLopez25/facerecognitionbrain-frontend/README.md

 <h2>A website that detects faces that you use using the image's url built using React.</h2>

 <p>This website is responsive using React.
-I created this following the web developer bootcamp of Andrei Neagoie on Udemy.
+I created this following the web developer boot camp of Andrei Neagoie on Udemy.
 This project uses frontend and backend with this part being the frontend.
 I enjoyed building this project.
 This project used Tachyons, which was the first I've used it to style the website and used an API to detect the images.
-Certain parts of the coding process were difficult but I definity learned more about React.</p>
+Certain parts of the coding process were difficult but I definitely learned more about React.</p>

 ### Link